Talal Silo

-Talal Ali Silo (طلال سلو; also transliterated Telal Silo, Talal Sallou) is a Syrian Turkmen former military personnel who was the official Syrian Democratic Forces (SDF) spokesperson from 2014 until his surrender or defection to Turkey in November 2017, covering major SDF operations and battles against the militant group ISIL.
+Talal Silo (طلال سلو; also transliterated Telal Silo, Talal Sallou) is a Syrian Turkmen former military personnel who was the official Syrian Democratic Forces (SDF) spokesperson from 2014 until his surrender or defection to Turkey in November 2017, covering major SDF operations and battles against the militant group ISIL.
 His departure marked the first major defection among the SDF's top ranks.

-During an interview, he claimed that during the SDF's capture of Raqqa from ISIL, thousands of ISIL fighters—far more than initially reported—left the city as part of a secret agreement approved by the U.S. However, U.S. officials dismissed Silo's statements as “false and fabricated.”
+During an interview, he claimed that during the SDF's capture of Raqqa from ISIL, thousands of ISIL fighters—far more than initially reported—left the city as part of a secret agreement approved by the United States.
+However, U.S. officials dismissed Silo's statements as “false and fabricated.”
 The agreement is considered by some as a strategic maneuver by the SDF and coalition forces.

 The U.S.-backed Syrian Democratic Forces (SDF) and the Syrian National Army (SNA) have offered differing accounts regarding the reasons for Silo's departure, highlighting the ongoing complexities of the Syrian Civil War.